 The publishing process of RES starts with a call for papers session followed by a double blind-reviewing process, which is meant to assure high-quality articles.

 The articles for RES should be written in English or German and are to be sent via e-mail to firstname.lastname@example.org and they are selected depending on the relevance to the given topic and on the observation of the author guidelines.
-The final decision of publishing an article belongs to the reviewers.
+The final decision of publishing an article belongs to the Editorial Board.

 The editors’ programmatic preface of the first issues of RES (1/2009) specifies the basis and the aims of the journal and you can read it here in German: